circlefin/malachite/specs/quint/specs/reset/README.md

     - `provenHeightMonotonic`: provenHeight on L1 is non-decreasing
     - `L1ForkIDMonotonic`: ForkID on L1 is non-decreasing
     - `InvalidRegistrationProofRejectedInv`: If there is no (valid) proof or the proof contains an invalid registration, then the proof should be rejected, by checking that provenHeight remains unchanged  (checked also for `--step "stepWithInvalidRegs"`)
+    - `OldProofRejectedInv`: If the proof starts from a block smaller than provenHeight it is rejected. (checked also with step `stepWithPotentiallyOldProofs`)
+    - `FutureProofRejectedInv`: If the proof starts from a block with height greater than provenHeight + 1 it is rejected. (checked also with step `stepWithPotentiallyFutureProofs`)

 - Local L2 invariants
     - `monotonicForkIDInv`: ForkID on L2 is non-decreasing